 Dublin Latchkey brings in instructors from all professional backgrounds to teach educational but fun curriculum such as robotics, sign language, Rembrandts art program, PBS’s SciGirls STEM curriculum and videography.

-As a non-profit dedicated to the education of children, we feel strongly about teaching students the roll of a community and being responsible members of their communities.
+As a non-profit dedicated to the education of children, we feel strongly about teaching students the role of a community and being responsible members of their communities.
 At each site, students are asked to participate in activities or tasks that benefit their own Latchkey communities.
 In addition, we select local and national charities to raise awareness and support.
 Students learn about needed causes and how they can make a difference.